glbala87/ELLA_tool/docs/manual/classification-section.md

 <div style="text-indent: 4%;"><img src="./img/existing_classification.png"></div>

-Clicking the HISTORY button shows a more detailed history including ACMG criteria and comments, for every previously finalised round of interpretation, ordered by date.
+Clicking the `HISTORY` button shows a more detailed history including ACMG criteria and comments, for every previously finalised round of interpretation, ordered by date.

 ### Interpretations that are still valid

 Previously finalised variant interpretations have a limited period where they are still considered valid, after which they should be re-evaluated.
 Variant interpretations that are still valid are shown with a green background and automatically accepted.
-However, it is still possible to do a re-interpretation of these variants, by clicking the REEVALUATE button in the section banner (only available if the analysis/interpretation has been started).
-To undo any new interpretation (and avoiding resetting the validity period), click the UNDO REEVALUATE button:
+However, it is still possible to do a re-interpretation of these variants, by clicking the `REEVALUATE` button in the section banner (only available if the analysis/interpretation has been started).
+To undo any new interpretation (and avoiding resetting the validity period), click the `UNDO REEVALUATION` button:

 <div style="text-indent: 4%;"><img src="./img/reevaluate_btn.png"></div>